ladas-larry/aab/frontend/content/guides/english-speaking-steuerberater-berlin.md

 The membership costs €30 to €300 per year, depending on your income.[^4] Only employees can be members, not self-employed people.[^3]

+### Hybrid tax adviser services

+Apps that offer tax adviser service, such apps Taxfix Expert Service.
+But your case might not be supported.[^6] You might end up filing most of your data yourself anyway.
+Once you decide to use the app, it's alwyas much cheaper to do self-filing.

 ### Freelancer cooperative

 **[Smart](/out/smart-coop)** is a cooperative for freelancers.
 If you are a member, they take care of invoicing, taxes, and many other things for you.
 They also give you an employment contract and a steady income.